Recent posts

 Updated:

-Structure Software is a freely available software package that one may use for rigorous investigation of admixed individuals; identification of point of hybridization and migrants; and estimate over all structure of a population using a commonly used genetic markers such as SNPs and SSRs.
-This software was developed by Pritchard Lab at Stanford University and can downloaded at this link.
+Structure Software is a freely available software package that one may use for rigorous investigation of admixed individuals; identification of point of hybridization and migrants; and estimate over all structure of a population using commonly used genetic markers such as single nucleotide polymorphism (SNPs) and simple sequence repeat (SSRs).

 Plot Genetic Linkage Maps using MapChart software